 The whole Etrian Odyssey series more or less came about because a certain game designer really wanted there to be Dungeon Master for the DS.
 Every aspect is lovingly oldschool, even down to the music, which was actually entirely composed on a PC-88.

-Every game in the Super Smash Bros. series has at least one stage made in the fashion of Nintendo games of the old: the original had Mushroom Kingdom (complete with the 8-bit Mario theme); Melee had Kingdom and Kingdom II (the latter, inspired by Super Mario Bros.
-2, and with the music from this game); Brawl had Mario Bros. (from the eponymous arcade where Luigi debuted) and 75m (from Donkey Kong) - and yeah, there is original 8-bit music available for these stages.
-Oh, and let's not forget the Flat Zones in Melee and Brawl, which are essentially set in Game & Watches running composite games as you fight (though both have original music).
+Every game in the Super Smash Bros. series has at least one stage made in the fashion of Nintendo games of the old: the original had Mushroom Kingdom (complete with the 8-bit Mario theme); Melee had a different version of Mushroom Kingdom as well as Mushroom Kingdom II (inspired by Super Mario Bros.
+2, and with the music from this game); Brawl had Mario Bros. (from the eponymous arcade where Luigi debuted) and 75m (from Donkey Kong); and the 3DS iteration had stages based on Balloon Fight, Kirby's Dream Land, and the original F-Zero.
+There is original period-appropriate music available for these stages.
+In addition are the Flat Zones in Melee and Brawl, which are essentially set in Game & Watches running composite games as you fight (though both have original music).

 Marvel Ultimate Alliance allowed you to play Pitfall with your active hero after the boss fight with Phoenix.
 While the hero still appears in 3D, the rest of the stage (save for the end point) is entirely made like in the Atari 2600.